h0tbird/coreseed/docs/vagrant.md

 #### Manage /etc/hosts

 This is optional but recommended.
-Edit your `/etc/hosts` so you don't have to wait for the public DNS to propagate.
+Edit your `/etc/hosts` so you don't have to wait for the public DNS to propagate (if you are using NS1).
 In *OSX* you can use [Gas Mask](http://clockwise.ee/):

 ![Gas Mask](https://dl.dropboxusercontent.com/u/29639331/kato/gasmask_vagrant.png)